Rattle raises $2.8M from Lightspeed and Sequoia to modernize enterprise sales stack – TechCrunch

 “We started with integrating Slack and Salesforce, and now with their acquisition the idea has definitely gotten validated.
 It’s extremely transformational for companies,” said Aggarwal, who got the idea about this startup at his previous venture when an application he built for the internal team received great feedback.

 The startup, which launched its offering in March, is already seeing over 70% conversion rate among enterprises that have given it a try.
-Rattle has amassed over 50 customers including Terminus, Olive, Litmus, Imply and Parsely.
+Rattle has amassed over 50 customers, including Terminus, Olive, Litmus, Imply and Parse.ly.

 After implementing Rattle “[our] lead response time has gone down by 75% and key processes have sped up from days to minutes,” said Jeff Ronaldi, GTM Ops Manager at LogDNA.